system76/docs/content/live-disk.md

 ![Click on Select Target](images/live-disk-new/etcher03-select-target.png)

 Next, select the drive that you want to use by checking the box next to it.
-It should only show removeable drives by default.
+It should only show removable drives by default.
 After the box for your USB stick is checked, click on the `Select` button:

 ![Flash Drive Select](/images/live-disk-new/etcher04-select-device.png)